-There are many different strains of medical marijuana, each can have its own effects and possibly different therapeutic uses.
+There are many different strains of medical cannabis, each can have its own effects and possibly different therapeutic uses.
 Every strain can provide a different experience which can vary from person to person.
 To ensure you get the most out of your treatment, it is important to find a strain that best meets your medical needs.

 The type of condition being treated may affect whether an Indica or a Sativa strain is more appropriate.
-Assessing the type of symptoms you seek to relieve is generally the best starting point for selecting the most suitable type of medicinal marijuana for your individual condition.
+Assessing the type of symptoms you seek to relieve is generally the best starting point for selecting the most suitable type of medicinal cannabis for your individual condition.

 MEDICAL MARIJUANA STRAINS:

 There are two species of cannabis used for medical cannabis, Indica and Sativa.
 Medical cannabis strains belong to one of the two or a hybrid of both:

 Indica strains are known for their calming benefits, and generally create a sedative feeling.
 This sensation tends to be centered in the body, which relaxes as muscle tension is reduced.
 For this reason, Indica strains are commonly used to promote a good night’s sleep.
 It is commonly used to relieve inflammation, glaucoma, arthritis, chronic pain, and muscle tension.
 Side effects reported by some users include lethargy and difficulty concentrating.

 This strain is known for its stimulating properties by providing a cerebral, energetic ‘high’ effect which is experienced in the mind as well as in the body.
 For this reason, it is generally considered good for daytime use.
 Sativa strains are used most commonly in treating migraines, pain, and nausea, as well as helping to stimulate appetite.
 Side effects reported by some users include anxiety and hyperactivity.